-1.4 Chemical Identity
+D.1.4 Chemical Identity

-Hazardous Material - A substance (solid, liquid, or gas) capable of posing an unreasonable risk to health, safety, environment or property.
+Hazardous Material - A substance (solid, liquid, or gas) capable of posing an unreasonable risk to health, safety, environment, or property.

 Extremely Hazardous Substances (EHS) - EPA uses this term for chemicals that must be responsible pursuant to SARA, Title III.
-The list of these substances and the threshold planning quantities are identified in 40 CFR 355.
-Releases of extremely hazardous substances as defined by EPA must be reported to the National Response Center.
+The list of these substances and the threshold planning quantities are identified in 40 Code of Federal Regulations (CFR 355).
+Releases of EHS as defined by EPA must be reported to the National Response Center.

-Highly Hazardous Substance - Hazardous substance, as used by the Nevada State Emergency Response Commission, encompasses every chemical regulated by both the Department of transportation (hazardous materials) and the Environmental Protection Agency (hazardous waste), including emergency response.
+Highly Hazardous Substance - Hazardous substance, as used by the Nevada State Emergency Response Commission, encompasses every chemical regulated by both the Department of Transportation (hazardous materials) and the Environmental Protection Agency (hazardous waste), including emergency response.

-Level of Concern (LOC) -.
-The concentration of an extremely hazardous substance (EHS) in the air above which there may be serious irreversible health effects or death as a result of a single exposure for a relatively short period of time.

-Note 1: The LEPC can declare the LOC for any EHS product.

-Note 2: The LEPC can declare any site or product eligible for planning.
+Level of Concern (LOC) - The concentration of EHS in the air above which there may be serious irreversible health effects or death as a result of a single exposure for a relatively short period of time.
+LEPC can declare the LOC for any EHS product, and LEPC can declare any site or product eligible for planning.

-1.5 Hazardous Waste Operations and Emergency Response Standard
+D.1.5 Hazardous Waste Operations and Emergency Response Standard